High-level shape

 Current design limits

-The architecture is small on purpose, but that comes with hard edges:- system prompt is hardcoded in
+The architecture is small on purpose, but that comes with hard edges:- tool schemas are flat and fully required

 - tool results are plain strings